maranix/rmenu/README.md

 3. Make your changes and commit them.
 4. Push the changes to your forked repository.
 5. Create a pull request against the main repository.

+## Acknowledgement

+This project was a rather simple one and fun to do in general.

+However there is a bug which I could not fix or figure out the reason behind it.
+The DisclosureGroup used in the RestaurantMenuView causes the whole View to rebuilt rather than just that specific UI Element.

 ## Credits